 Subject Physical Education Overview PE qualifications encourage students to understand their body's reaction and adaptation following physical activity, how to improve the practical performance in physical activity and what barriers are faced by people wanting to engage in physical activity.
 Theory PE is seen as the practical application of Science.
 We have two options available to study from Year 10.
 We will deliver one unit of work that is consistent across both courses before confirming the course that your son or daughter will study, based on the qualification that gives them the greatest opportunity to achieve the best outcome.
 Both qualifications build on knowledge, understanding and techniques that have been developed in Core Physical Education and Science in Key Stage 3, focusing on the effect that sport and exercise has on the body.
 Please note that the high academic nature of both qualifications requires most of the practical aspect to be delivered during Core Physical Education lessons.
 Both qualifications will enable students to access future pathways into post 16 courses including BTEC and A Level, before further studies at university level.
 Both qualifications offer very similar subject content, with the main difference being the method of assessment.
 For more information about both qualifications, it is important to speak to the teachers in the PE department on Options Evening.
-Qualification & Examination Board GCSE Physical Education (Edexcel) Cambridge Nationals Level 2 Certificate in Sport Science (OCR) Course Structure Component 1 - Fitness and Body Systems Topic 1: Applied anatomy and physiology Topic 2: Movement analysis Topic 3: Physical Training Topic 4: Use of data Component 2 - Health and Performance Topic 1: Health, fitness and well-being Topic 2: Sport psychology Topic 3: Socio-cultural influences Topic 4: Use of data Mandatory units Unit 1 - Reducing the risk of sports injuries (exam) Unit 2 - Applying the principles of training Optional units (2 of)) Unit 3 - The body's response to physical activity Unit 4 - Sport psychology Unit 5 - Sport nutrition Unit 6 - technology in sport Assessment 36% - 1 hour 30 exam - Component 1 24% - 1 hour 15 exam - Component 2 10% - 1 written NEA 30% - 3 Practical Sports Performance Grading scale 9 - 1 1 hour exam - Unit 1 3 written Non-Exam Assessment (Unit 2 plus two more optional units) Grading scale Pass-Distinction Suitable for: Students who have two or more sports that are performed to a good level both in and out of school.
+Qualification & Examination Board GCSE Physical Education (Edexcel) Course Structure Component 1 - Fitness and Body Systems Topic 1: Applied anatomy and physiology Topic 2: Movement analysis Topic 3: Physical Training Topic 4: Use of data Component 2 - Health and Performance Topic 1: Health, fitness and well-being Topic 2: Sport psychology Topic 3: Socio-cultural influences Topic 4: Use of data Assessment 36% - 1 hour 30 exam - Component 1 24% - 1 hour 15 exam - Component 2 10% - 1 written NEA 30% - 3 Practical Sports Performance Suitable for: Grading scale 9 - 1Students who have two or more sports that are performed to a good level both in and out of school.
 Students who have a strength in the retention of knowledge for exams.
-Students who have less than two sports that are performed to a good level both in and out of school.
-Students who find exams challenging Further Information Mrs L Dunlop Idunlop@joycefrankland.org
+Further Information Mrs L Dunlop Idunlop@joycefrankland.org